B2B sales are complex. The more people involved in the buying process, the more complicated it becomes.

 Mutual action plan templates are an ideal way for small businesses or those just starting with MAPs to find out how they could work for them.

-By their very nature, templates are simple, straightforward, and require no special training or investment – so you and your team could start using them today.
+By their very nature, templates are simple, straightforward, and require no special training or investment, so you and your team can start using them today.

 Because they are easy to use and roll out at minimal cost, mutual action plan templates are a low-risk way to explore the benefits of MAPs.